Skip to main content

 git tag v1.0.0

-# Annotated tag (better for releases)
+# Annotated tag (better for releases, includes metadata)

 git tag -a v1.0.0 -m "Release version 1.0.0"

-# List them
+# List tags

 git tag

-git tag -l "v1.*" # Pattern match
+git tag -l "v1.*" # Filter by pattern

-# Push tags
+# Push tags to remote

 git push origin v1.0.0

-git push origin --tags
+git push origin --tags # Push all tags

-# Delete
+# Delete a tag

-git tag -d v1.0.0
+git tag -d v1.0.0 # Local

-git push origin :refs/tags/v1.0.0 # Delete from remote
+git push origin :refs/tags/v1.0.0 # Remote

-✅ Good Habits
+โœ… Good Habits

-Write Good Commit Messages
+Write Commit Messages That Mean Something

 Use Conventional Commits format: